wtpayne/design_factory/a3_src/h90_internal/process/engineering_documentation/template/software_development_plan_template.rst

 This section shall be divided into paragraphs as needed to establish the context for the planning described in later sections.
 It shall include, as applicable, an overview of:

-1. Requirements and constraints on the system and software to be developed.
+#.
+Requirements and constraints on the system and
+   software to be developed
-2. Requirements and constraints on project documentation.
+#.
+Requirements and constraints on project
+   documentation
-3. Position of the project in the system lifecycle.
+#.
+Position of the project in the system lifecycle
-4. The selected project and acquisition strategy
+#.
+The selected project and acquisition strategy
-5. Any requirements or constraints on the selected project and acquisition strategy.
+#.
+Any requirements or constraints on the selected
+   project and acquisition strategy
-6. Requirements and constraints on project schedules and resources.
+#.
+Requirements and constraints on project
+   schedules and resources
-7. Other requirements and constraints, such as on project security, privacy, methods, standards, interdependencies on hardware and software development.
+#.
+Other requirements and constraints, such as on
+   project security, privacy, methods, standards, interdependencies on hardware and software development

 4. General requirements
 -----------------------

-This section defines the core requirements and processes for software development.

-Key Section Guidelines:

-1. Mark non-applicable activities with
-   "Not applicable".
-2. Document build-specific differences explicitly.
-2. Document software-item-specific differences explicitly.
-3. Include risk analysis for each component
-4. Follow SDSMCS Section 4 requirements

-For each subsection below:

-1. Identify specific risks and mitigation plans
-2. Document assumptions and constraints
-3. Specify success criteria
-4. Define validation methods
+Provisions corresponding to nonrequired activities may be satisfied by the words “Not applicable.”
+If different builds or different software on the project require different planning, these differences shall be noted in the paragraphs.
+See Section 4 in the body of the Software Development Standard for Mission Critical Systems (SDSMCS) for the activities and topics to be addressed in this leading paragraph.
+This section shall be divided into the following paragraphs.
+In addition to the content specified below, each paragraph shall identify applicable risks and uncertainties and plans for dealing with them.

 4.1 Software development process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This paragraph shall describe the software development process to be used.
+The planning shall cover:

-Define the complete software development approach including:
+#.
+Identification of the software development

-1. Development lifecycle:

-   * Selected lifecycle model(s)
+   lifecycle model(s) to be used
-   * Rationale for selection
-   * Key lifecycle phases
-   * Phase transitions

-2. Build strategy:

-   * Build identification
-   * Build objectives
-   * Build contents
-   * Build schedule

-3. Development activities:

-   * Activities per build
-   * Entry/exit criteria
-   * Quality gates
-   * Review points
+#.
+Planned builds, if applicable
+#.
+Their build objectives
+#.
+The software development activities to be
+   performed in each build.
+See Section 4.1 in the body of (SDSMCS) for the activities and topics to be addressed in this paragraph.

 4.2 General requirements for software development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section defines the core requirements and processes for software development, ensuring
-that:

-* Systematic and documented methods have been used for all software development activities.
-* Methods are specified and documented in the
-  SDP.
+See Section 4.2 and its subsections in the body of (SDSMCS) for the activities and topics to be addressed in this paragraph on software development.
+This paragraph shall be divided into the following subparagraphs.

 4.2.1 Software development methods
 """"""""""""""""""""""""""""""""""

-Specify the software development methods to be
-used:

-1. Overall approach and methodology:

-   * Quality strategies
-   * Design philosophies
-   * Development activity model(s)
-   * Development lifecycle model(s)
-   * Applicable standards documents
-   * Best practices guides

-2. Tool selection:

-   * Requirements analysis tools
-   * Documentation tools
-   * Design automation tools
-   * Static analysis, linting tools
-   * Test automation tools

-3. Specific methods, procedures and protocols:

-   * Methods documents
-   * Procedures documents
-   * Checklists
-   * Tool configuration and usage protocols

-It is acceptable to reference other paragraphs in this plan if the methods are better described in context with the activities to which they will be applied.
+This paragraph shall describe or reference the software development methods to be used.
+This paragraph shall include descriptions of the manual and automated tools and procedures to be used in support of these methods.
+Reference may be made to other paragraphs in this plan if the methods are better described in context with the activities to which they will be applied.
+See Section 4.2.1 and its subparagraphs in the body of (SDSMCS) for the activities and topics to be addressed in this paragraph on software development methods.

 4.2.2 Standards for products
 """"""""""""""""""""""""""""

-List references to standards for all development
-artifacts:

-1. Documentation standards:

-   * Requirements documentation standards
-   * Architecture documentation standards
-   * Design decision documentation standards
-   * Test documentation standards

-2. Design (coding) standards:

-   * Language style guides
-   * Inline documentation standards
-   * Peer review criteria
-   * Quality metrics

-3. Test standards:

-   * Test cases
-   * Test procedures
-   * Test results

-4. Change management:

-   * Change reports
-   * Discrepancy reports
-   * Status tracking
-   * Resolution process
+This paragraph shall describe or reference the standards to be followed for representing requirements, architecture, design, code, test cases, test procedures, test results, test logs, and discrepancy and change reports.
+The standards shall cover all contractual requirements concerning standards for products.
+Reference may be made to other paragraphs in this plan if the standards are better described in context with the activities to which they will be applied.
+See

-A copy of the standards documents shall be placed in appendices, and this paragraph shall contain a list of references to those appendices.
-The standards listed shall cover all contractual requirements concerning standards for products.
+Section 4.2.2 in the body of (SDSMCS) for the activities and topics to be addressed in this paragraph on standards for software products.
+The contents of Paragraph 4.2.2 shall be placed into separate appendices of the SDP, not in
+Paragraph 4.2.2.
+Paragraph 4.2.2 shall reference
+these appendices.

 4.2.2.1 Standards for code
 """"""""""""""""""""""""""